jyp/prettiest/blog.md

 ```

 Compared to Wadler (and *a-fortiori* Hughes) the above API is very
-liberal in the layouts that it can express.
-Indeed, the user can use a
+liberal in the typesetting strategies that it can express.
+Indeed, the
-fully-general disjunction operator `(<|>)`, which accepts arbitrary
+user can use a fully-general disjunction operator `(<|>)`, which
-layouts as arguments.
-A downside is that it leaves the user
+accepts arbitrary documents as arguments.
+A downside is that it leaves
-responsible to give two documents that differ only in layout: they
+the user responsible to give two documents that differ only in layout:
-have the same contents (as defined below).
+they must have the same `contents`.

 ``` {.example}